 There are direct references to age-associated memory loss, preventive care, and therapeutic interventionsin the Ayurvedic texts.
 These texts explain the use of several herbs and their qualities and energetics for nervous system disorders, including memory loss typically seen in older adults.Several scientific studies have described the use of various Ayurvedic medicinal plants termed 'nervines' and their constituents to strengthen the functional activity of the nervous system and restoration of memory.

-The herbs that can be used or have been used to treat Alzheimer's disease are summarized here -
+The herbs used to treat Alzheimer's disease are summarized here -Ashwagandha (Withania somnifera)

 Ashwagandha is used extensively in Ayurveda as a nervine tonic, aphrodisiac, and 'adaptogen' and helps the body adapt to stress.
 It is categorized as a rasayana (rejuvenative) and is believed to possess antioxidant activity, free radical scavenging activity, and an ability to support a healthy immune system .
 Unlike other adaptogens, which tend to be stimulating, Ashwagandha has a calming effect and thus may be particularly indicated in people with Alzheimer's disease.
 A total alkaloid extract of Ashwagandha root exhibited a calming effect on the central nervous system (CNS) , suggesting the use of this herb to produce relaxation.
 A recent double-blind, randomized, placebo-controlled study of the effects of Ashwagandha on stress found that it reduced symptoms of stress and inability to concentrate and reversed forgetfulness in a dose-dependent manner, and 500 mg/day was more effective.
 No additional adverse effects were found.